-The Town does not make a contribution to the plan on behalf of retirees.
+The Town does not make a contribution to the Plan on behalf of retirees.
 In addition, retirees and their beneficiaries do not pay group rates to the Town's healthcare provider due to the fact that rates for current employees are adjusted based on their age.
 In accordance with accounting standards, the Town has evaluated and determined that it is not necessary to calculate an offset to the cost of these benefits as an employer contribution, based on implicit rate subsidy since the premiums are adjusted based on age.
-Therefore, there is no liability to the Town to be recorded.
+Therefore, no liability to the Town has been recorded.